Spicei/demonlist-maker/README.md

 # demonlist-maker

+Orders all of your completed demons by difficulty so you can have your own demonlist thats why I called it that

+# How

 Uses patented CCGameManager.dat save file reader technology to gather your save data

 Decrypts your save file using Absolute's save file decrypter code which i stole (https://pastebin.com/JakxXUVG)